Documentation of Kayardild

 The Kaiadilt people of the South Wellesley Islands in Queensland, Australia.
 The Kayardild language is now spoken fluently by eight speakers on Mornington and Bentinck Islands, four of whom(group A) speak ‘traditional’ Kayardild, four of whom (group B) speak a fully fluent, but minimally altered variety.
 All of the group A speakers are over 70 years of age and group B over 60.
 The last male speaker(group A) is, at the time of fieldwork, 80 and monolingual.

 The documentation consists of about 500 files, including audio, video, ELAN transcription files, and summary metadata.

-This deposit is the result of two ELDP-funded projects, FTG0025 “A first Kayardild audiovisual text corpus, with prosodic annotations” (applicant Louis Goldstein, Yale University) and IGS 0039 “Linguistic and ethnographic documentation of Kayardild” (applicant Erich Round, Yale University).
-The results of the two projects are complementary and have been combined in one deposit to maximise the coherence and accessibility of the documentation.
+This collection is the result of two ELDP-funded projects, FTG0025 “A first Kayardild audiovisual text corpus, with prosodic annotations” (applicant Louis Goldstein, Yale University) and IGS 0039 “Linguistic and ethnographic documentation of Kayardild” (applicant Erich Round, Yale University).
+The results of the two projects are complementary and have been combined in one collection to maximise the coherence and accessibility of the documentation.